SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

 \subsection{Model performance on the \textit{SuperWing} dataset}

-The wings in the dataset are divided such that 90\% are used for training and the remaining 10\% for testing.
-The dataset division is the same for all models and the testing data remain unseen for the whole model training phase.
-To ensure robustness, the training process is repeated three times using different random 90\% of the training data to cross-validate the results, and the error scores in Table \ref{tab:modperf} are the averages among the three cross-validation runs.
-For each sample (a wing shape under one operating condition), the relative mean absolute error (MAE) is computed for the surface pressure and friction coefficients and normalized by the corresponding coefficient range.
-The final test error is reported as the average of these normalized MAEs across all test samples, as follows:
+To ensure robustness, the training process is repeated three times, using different random splits of 90\% of the training data to cross-validate the results, and the error scores in Table \ref{tab:modperf} are the averages across the three cross-validation runs.
+For each sample, the predicted outputs are first converted back to the physical values by removing the scaling factors.
+Then, a relative error for each channel is defined with the channel range $r_X$ in Equation \ref{eqn:rx} as:

-In addition, MAEs in the lift, drag, and pitching moment about the leading edge are also evaluated.
+In addition, MAEs in the lift and drag are also evaluated as:

-The table also includes the time and memory cost of the model to demonstrate the scalability.
+The experiments are conducted on one NVIDIA RTX 4090 GPU.
+We also include the training time and peak memory in the table to demonstrate the scalability.

 With the attention mechanism, Transformer-based models significantly improve prediction accuracy despite having fewer trainable parameters.
 The training time is also reduced for the ViT model, with a little increase in running memory.
-On the other hand, Transolver more than doubled the training time and memory cost due to its slicing mechanism without much improvement in accuracy.
+Between the two Transformer-based models, Transolver more than doubled the training time and memory cost without much improvement in accuracy.
+Compared to patch-based ViT, Transolver maintains full resolution throughout the path.
+This leads to a larger memory footprint, thereby limiting the number of tokens it can achieve.
 Considering Transolver was initially designed for unstructured shape representation, ViT is recommended as the best backbone for further development of this task.

-Three wings in the testing dataset are used here to intuitively demonstrate the best ViT's prediction.
+We use three wings in the testing dataset here to visually demonstrate ViT's prediction.
 Fig. \ref{fig:testwing} shows the surface pressure $C_p$ and friction magnitude $||\bm {C_f}||$ contours, while Fig. \ref{fig:testwingeta} shows $C_p$ and $C_{f,\tau}$ profiles of cross sections at spanwise stations $\eta =$ 0.2, 0.5, and 0.8.
-The dominating flow structures are well captured.
+Note that $C_{f,\tau}$ on the lower surface is by definition with a negative value when no inverse flow occurs.
+The first wing is the worst sample, with the largest errors in both $C_p$ and $C_{\bm{f}}$, while the other two are typical samples with different shock wave patterns.
+The results show that even in the worst case, the dominating flow structures are well captured.